Richland Creek (Nashville, Tennessee)

-Richland Creek is a stream on the west side of Nashville, Tennessee, formed by nine tributaries flowing north to the Cumberland River.
+Richland Creek is a stream on the west side of Nashville, Tennessee, formed by nine tributaries, all within the Nashville metropolitan area, flowing north to the Cumberland River.
 Draining some 28 sqmi via 24 mi of streams, its watershed includes the suburban cities of Belle Meade and Forest Hills.
 It is among the most urbanized in the Cumberland River basin.

 Once heavily polluted by industrial and municipal discharges, Richland has seen major restoration since 2009 but remains on the state’s list of impaired waterbodies.
 Severe flooding in 2010 caused fatalities along its course and inundated a nearby quarry.
 The Richland Creek Watershed Alliance, founded in 2007, advocates for its protection.